Zaid-Ajaj/the-elmish-book/chapters/commands/README.md

 ```
 We say a function "can trigger events" because "it has control over the dispatch function".
 When you break the `render` function in smaller pieces, you pass the `dispatch` function over to these smaller parts so that they too can trigger events, i.e. they have control over the dispatch function.

-Based on the signatures `init`, `update` and `render` from our definition of a program, we can conclude that the only function that can trigger events is the `render`, i.e. from the user interface.
+Following from the definition of a "simple program" is the fact that only `render` can trigger events.
 This means that nothing can happen in the application unless the user interacts with elements on the page.
 This might make sense for very simple and limited applications like the ones we built in the previous chapter.
 We even constructed the program using the function `mkSimple`, which is short for "make simple":
 ```fsharp
 Program.mkSimple init update render
 |> Program.withReactSynchronous "elmish-app"
 |> Program.run
 ```
-But in any real-world application, events can be triggered from many different sources such as HTTP requests, Web socket events, delayed events with timers and many others.
+However, in any real-world application, events can be triggered from many different sources such as HTTP requests, Web socket events, delayed events with timers and many others.
 All these events can be triggered without user interaction.
 These different sources are commonly referred to as the "side-effects" of an Elmish program.

 Side-effects will be the main focus of this chapter, we will be extending the definition of an Elmish program to account for these side-effects and along the way we will be covering HTTP requests, working with JSON and generic program subscriptions such as timers and application navigation.
 Ready?
 Let's jump right in [Commands](commands.md)